coatyio/coaty-js/docs/man/developer-guide.md

 databases and NoSQL document databases in a simple but powerful API based on promises for asynchronous operations.

 The Unified Storage API is especially suited to interact with Query - Retrieve communication event patterns.
-It enables declarative, seamless and transparent retrieval of objects across Coaty components independent of database implementations.
+It enables declarative, seamless and transparent retrieval of objects across Coaty agents independent of database implementations.
 The query event's object filter which specifies selection and ordering criteria can be directly passed to the database agnostic API for schemaless object retrieval.

 The Unified Storage API uses the notion of *database adapters* to connect to specific databases.
 The framework provides ready-to-use built-in adapters.
 You can also